Filing for Alimony in California

 To learn more about filing for alimony in the state of California, read on below.

-- Temporary Spousal Support: This form of spousal support is usually meant to help the spouse in need to meet their living expenses during the divorce process.
+Temporary spousal support is usually paid to the lower-earning partner after separation but before the conclusion of the divorce process.
+This, therefore, means that the higher paying partner ceases to make payments after the divorce is finalized.
+This form of spousal support is usually meant to help the spouse in need to meet their living expenses during the divorce process.
 Once the divorce is finalized, the support comes to an as well.
 Instead of using the guidelines used in calculating permanent spousal support, the court uses the California child support guidelines to estimate the amount of temporary support to be granted.

 How To Get A Spousal Support Order